ebd622/fe-samples/cmp-databinding/README.md

 #### L68: Binding to custom properties
 - A child component may inform a parent component on some changes happened in a child;
+- Component communictation is very important (a key building block)!
 - A child component [cookpit.component.ts](https://github.com/ebd622/fe-samples/blob/master/cmp-databinding/src/app/cookpit/cookpit.component.ts):

 ```